 We offer both numbered and free text questions shown below:

+Questions can also now be required or optional.
 Please note, questions cannot be deleted or reordered once a cycle is launched and responses are collected.

 Finally, decide which notification channel to use to launch the survey: